tarwn/lessthandot-hugo/blogs/content/posts/2016-02-15-what-i-learned-on-sql-cruise-2016.md

 9. <a href="https://twitter.com/kleegeek" target="_blank">David Klee</a> of <a href="http://heraflux.com/" target="_blank">Heraflux Technologies </a>is an amazing resource for anything infrastructure related, and has great resources on his website.

-10. Not that we didn't know, but <a href="https://twitter.com/DBArgenis" target="_blank">Argenis Fernandez</a> reminded us, “Security is not easy”…as he hacked SQL Server data from packets and read through dlls for dangerous data.
+10. Not that we didn't know, but <a href="https://twitter.com/DBArgenis" target="_blank">Argenis Fernandez</a> reminded us, “Security is not easy”...as he hacked SQL Server data from packets and read through dlls for dangerous data.

 11. The 2017 itineraries are going to be amazing.
 Keep an eye on <a href="http://sqlcruise.com/" target="_blank">http://sqlcruise.com/</a> for the details!